-The Investment in General Practice report uses figures obtained from information from NHS England and NHS Improvement and other published data on reimbursement and remuneration for dispensing activity.
+The Investment in General Practice report uses figures obtained from information from NHS England and other published data on reimbursement and remuneration for dispensing activity.
 These are discussed and subsequently agreed with the General Practitioners Committee (GPC) of the British Medical Association (BMA), which represents the interests of GPs.
 Further information is provided in the “Investment in General Practice” tab of the report itself.

 All results are validated at a high level and any anomalies are highlighted and discussed with GPC.

 Investment data are derived from different sources within the Department of Health and Social Care.

 Figures in this publication will not be the same as those in the NHS Payments to General Practice publications, which report only on cash payments made to GP Practices within the financial year.
 This is due to the inclusion of accruals, prepayments and other accounting adjustments and income from Local Authority Public Health Grants for the provision of public health services.

 The report is normally published in September, approximately six months after the financial year-end.
 The 2019/20 and 2020/21 reports were delayed due to the impact of COVID-19 on the publication of the DHSC, and therefore NHS England Annual Reports which, in turn, delayed the publication of this report.